spacebeam/research/web/luerl.org/content/updates/lua.md

 Luerl is an implementation of standard Lua 5.3 written in Erlang/OTP.

-Lua is a powerful, efficient, lightweight, embeddable scripting language common in games, devices, artificial intelligence and scientific computing research.
+Lua is a powerful, efficient, lightweight, embeddable scripting language common in games, IoT, artificial intelligence and scientific computing research.

 It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming and data description.